How to Store Bathrobes Correctly: Hanging or Lying Down?

 The Big Question: Fold or Hang Up?

 Simply hanging the bathrobe on a hanger is the simplest and most practical way of storing it.
-But especially with smooth and silky-material models, there is a risk of slipping down.
-There is a simple trick for this: the bathrobe hanger is simply pulled over the hook of the hanger.
+But there is a risk of slipping, especially with smooth and silky-material models.
+There is a simple trick for this: the bathrobe hanger is pulled over the hanger’s hook.
 Then, the coat can be hung on the hanger as usual.
 If the shoulder sections slip off the hanger, the hook still holds the coat.

 This is How the Bathrobe Can be Folded.